uibk-ethpector/ethpector/experiments/risk_report/README.rst

 Overview
 --------

-The risk_report produces a report about an smart contract laying summarizes risks involved regarding the interaction with a smart contract
+The risk_report produces a report about an smart contract and summarizes risks involved regarding the interaction with a smart contract

 Installation